DomFabian/FinanceHub/README.md

 - Maintainability, in the form of up-to-date documentation and troubleshooting guides

 ## Topics of interest
-This application requires `rails 5.2.3`.
+This application requires Rails `5.2.3`.
-This application requires `ruby 2.5.1`.
+This application requires Ruby `2.5.1`.

 ## How to get FinanceHub running
 First clone the repository: